inform-us/requirements_specifications/informus/rules/Airway Plan.md

  - Either rows Airway plan A, Airway plan B and/or Airway plan C are filled within the last seven days.
    *(Does rows airway plan A, airway plan B and airway plan C all need to be filled in to be valid if not following generic airway plan?)*

-An airway plan expires if a new artificial airway is inserted *(or removed)*.
+An airway plan expires if a new artificial airway is inserted *(or removed?
+Does removal of an airway warrent a new airway plan?)*.

 An airway plan can be superseded if an entry is updated or new entry is made, this will generate a new _dt stamp (more recent) and become the 'valid' entry